-Emil started his career as a member of the National Youth Theatre and The National Youth Music Theatre of Great Britain.
+Emil started his career as a member of the Nation Youth Theatre and The National Youth Music Theatre of Great Britain.

-He appeared in Hanging Around at the National Theatre, St Vetus’ Project at Sadler’s Wells and a season at the Edinburgh Fringe Festival.
-He then went on to train for three years at Arts Educational Schools, London.
+He has appeared in: Hanging Around (National Theatre); St Vetus’ Project (Sadler’s Wells); and a season at the Edinburgh Fringe Festival.
+Emil then went on to train for three years at Arts Educational Schools, London.

-He also appeared in the Sondheim 75th Birthday Celebration at the Theatre Royal, Drury Lane.
+Emil also appeared in the Sondheim 75th Birthday Celebration in the Theatre Royal, Drury Lane.

-Emil appeared in Jack and the Beanstalk, Beauty and the Beast, The Lion, Witch and the Wardrobe and Footloose at the Gordon Craig Theatre, Stevenage.
-Emil was also offered the part of the White Rabbit with the Cambridge Touring Theatre.
+Further credits include: Jack and The Beanstalk (Gordon Craig Theatre); Beauty and The Beast (Gordon Craig Theatre); The Lion, The Witch and The Wardrobe (Gordon Craig Theatre); Oliver!
+(Gordon Craig Theatre); Footloose (Gordon Craig Theatre).
+Emil was also offered the role of the White Rabbit with the Cambridge Touring Theatre.